Apsu/Canary/README.md

 This change can be seen by comparing the Ortho version of Canary with the base version, where `QJVD_` gets rotated and becomes `JVD_Q`.

 (The `_` is `G` in the base version but was rotated up in the Ortho, and `K` is there instead, but the principle is the same.)

 ---

+The latter meaning refers to adjusting which fingers hit which keys in the lower left by recognizing that "traditional" touch-typing technique is not very ergonomic, and a better approach is to use the following mapping:

+- Ring Finger => Qwerty `Z`
+- Middle Finger => Qwerty `X`
+- Index Finger => Qwerty `C` and `V`

+---